tgstation/tgstation/.github/CONTRIBUTING.md

 ```
 This is to ensure that it is clear the proc handles signals and turns on a lint to ensure it does not sleep.

-There exists `SIGNAL_HANDLER_DOES_SLEEP`, but this is only for legacy signal handlers that still sleep, new/changed code may not use this.
+There exists `SIGNAL_HANDLER_DOES_SLEEP`, but this is only for legacy signal handlers that still sleep, new/changed code should not use this.

 ### Enforcing parent calling
 When adding new signals to root level procs, eg;